Bmar04/OrderAppHashMap/README.md

-A simple application for storing the orders of a resturant using the hash map data structure.
+A simple application for storing the orders of a restaurant using the hash map data structure.